Analytics206/arxiv_pipeline/README.md

    ```bash
    docker compose up --build sync-neo4j
    ```
-   Download papers *issue, sometimes you need to you use mongodb://localhost:27017/onfig
+   *issue, sometimes you need to you use mongodb://localhost:27017/onfig

    default in config/defaults.yaml
    below changes default and runs.
-Default may not need to be changed though
+Default may not need to be changed.

    mongodb://mongodb:27017/
    ```bash